 As Sonia wakes up the ship, the crew sees their destination: the Matsuhira Omni system.
 An orange sun shines before them, partially eclipsed by a massive derelict spacecraft, the ancient husk of an early colony ship.
 Around the hulk are numerous mining ships and a few small military vessels, swarming like flies around a carcass.
 A space station floats by the hulk, broadcasting the callsign Iblis’s Crown.
 The mining ships hail as Anders-Klimt Mining Corporation ships, while the military ships are SMC — Sol Military Contracts.
 They’re a familiar name — SMC is one of the biggest military contractors in the galaxy, probably here as hired protection or union-busters.
 A shuttle docked at the station hails as a Kenbishi Heavy Industries ship, belonging to a manufacturing megacorp.

 The crew and the newly-christened IMV Grasshopper gets permission to dock from the Iblis’s Crown without much fanfare, other than nearly being cleaned out by the 600c docking fee.
 As they dock, they start making plans: they’re out of money, and they need to find work.
 From the activity outside, it looks like the mining corporation is running a major salvage operation here, gradually scrapping the massive space hulk.

-The crew figure they need to figure out the power structure on the station and find out how to get cleared to do some salvage themselves.
+The crew figure they need to work out the power structure on the station and find out how to get cleared to do some salvage themselves.
 Or, who knows, maybe they can do some odd jobs, like protection, or helping out with whatever passes for agriculture out here — Dr. Hardcastle is a botanist, after all.
 They also suspect they may be able to sell off some of the equipment and stock they have on board.
 But did they manage to shake Tannhäuser, or are they being followed?